rossrobino/ovr/apps/docs/src/server/docs/05-context.md

 });
 ```

-#### Layouts
+## Layouts

+To use the same layout for all pages, create a middleware that sets the layout and apply it globally with [`app.use`](/03-app#global-middleware).

-Since `Context.layout` expects layout _components_, if you need to pass other props besides `children` to a layout, create a function that returns the layout component.
+Since `Context.layouts` expects layout _components_, if you need to pass other props besides `children` to a layout, create a function that returns the layout component.

 ```tsx
 // layout.tsx